BCStudentSoftwareDevTeam/documentation/applications.md

 ## LSF in C#
 Entry and tracking of all labor forms and student labor assignments at Berea.

-The legacy version of the application can be reached at https://lsf-legacy.berea.edu.
-It is a C# application running on an IIS server at 192.68.112.198 (IT contact: Tom House).
+The servers have been decommissioned.
 The code is at https://bitbucket.org/laborstudents/labor-status-forms.

 ## CELTS Time Tracker